fvangef/mlgsc/README.md

     query_003 -> Clostridia (106); Clostridiales (138); Clostridium (83)
     ...

-Each line lists a query ID (`query_01`, etc.), then a `->`, then MLgsc's classification of this query.
+Each line lists a query ID (`query_001`, etc.), then an arrow (`->`), then MLgsc's classification of this query.
 This consists of a list of tree nodes, from the most general (leftmost) to the most specific (rightmost) - in this case, genus.
-Each node is shown with a confidence measure (number in parentheses).
-High values indicate high confidence.
-In the example above, query 01 is confidently classified as _Moraxella_, and query 02 as _Wolbachia_; however, query 03 is much more tentatively classified as _Staphylococcus_ (confidence measure at genus level only 8), although its position within Staphylococcaceae seems well supported.
+Each node is shown with a support value (number in parentheses).
+High values indicate high confidence, in the sense that well-supported node is much more likely to be correct than the second best.
+In the example above, query 001 is confidently classified as _Bacillus_, while queries 002 and 003 are (also confidently) classified as _Clostridium_.

+In some cases, the confidence is so high that the support value is shown as an asterisk, as in

+    query_214 -> Clostridia (301); Clostridiales (*); Pseudoflavonifractor (*)

+Of course, confidence values can also be low.
+This reflects `mlgsc`'s unability to confidently classify a query.
+If the value drops below 10, `mlgsc` does not try to be more specific, as in

+    query_200 -> Clostridia (105)

+which shows that while query 200 probably belongs to the Clostridia, it is not possible to tell to which subclade of the Clostridia it belongs.

+The [tutorial](#tutorial) section has more details about building and validating classifiers, as well as on the various options that can be used to change the program's behaviour.

 Installation
 ------------